FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ### Displaying data on the chart

-To display charts on the dashboard, we have to use the **ui-chart** widget which allows us to display different types of charts on a dashboard including linear, bar, scatter, etc. This accepts an array and object as input.
+To display charts on the dashboard, we have to use the ui-chart widget which allows us to display different types of charts on a dashboard including linear, bar, scatter, etc. This accepts an array and object as input.

 1. Drag a **ui-chart** widget onto the canvas.
 2. Double-click on the widget and select Type as **bar**.
 3. Configure the series to **category** and the y-axis to **amount**.
 This configuration informs the chart that the **amount** property of the input objects will be plotted on the y-axis of the chart.
-4. Connect the output of **join** node named "Combine Objects into Array" to input of the **ui-chart** widget
+4. Connect the output of the **ui-event** widget's output to the input of the **function** node and the **function** node's output to the **ui-chart** widget's output.

 !["Screenshot displaying the ui-chart widget's configuration"](./images/exploring-dashboard-2-widgets-chart-widget.png "Screenshot displaying the ui-chart widget's configuration"){data-zoomable}